 Other links to support SEND in school include Bev Bradley who is part of the Local Authority SEND Team and our SENCO attends locality network meetings with other SENCO's (as well as with Bev Bradley).
-Our SENCO also attends courses provided externally.
+Our SENCO also attends courses provided externally and the annual SEND conference.
+Extra specific SEND training is also accessed by all staff on The National College.